 With two boarding group distribution times, it means that guests have 2 opportunities to get into the virtual queue each day and ride Cosmic Rewind.
 If you aren’t able to get a boarding pass in the morning, you still have another chance later in the day.

-Plus when Extended Evening Theme Park Hours are running in EPCOT, guests staying at a Walt Disney World Resort hotel have a third chance to get into the virtual queue for Cosmic Rewind!
+Plus when Extended Evening Theme Park Hours are running in EPCOT, guests staying at a Deluxe Walt Disney World Resort hotel or Deluxe Villa have a third chance to get into the virtual queue for Cosmic Rewind!

 7:00 am Distribution Time – Reservations for boarding passes in the morning can be made from anywhere outside the theme park, including your Disney World Resort hotel or your home.